Suffix-Constrained Greedy Search Algorithms for Causal Language Models: Experiments

-\paragraph{Bifurcation Penalty with Last Hyp.\ Selection v.s.\ Greedy Pipeline.} These two methods tend to produce very similar results, as the last hypothesis often starts from the last position.
+\textbf{Bifurcation penalty with last hypothesis selection v.s.\ greedy pipeline.} These methods tend to produce very similar results, as the last hypothesis often starts from the last position.
 However, the bifurcation penalty last hypothesis selection algorithm has more freedom in selecting the start of the constrained part.
-Moreover, this algorithm produces a valid answer within the limited generation tokens budget.
-Unlike the greedy pipeline, which can overflow this budget without generating an answer, in the case where the first unconstrained phase overflows the budget (1st failure case).
+Moreover, this algorithm produces a valid answer within the limited generation tokens budget, unlike the greedy pipeline that can overflow the budget without generating an answer (\emph{i.e.}, when the first unconstrained phase overflows the budget, 1st failure case).